Pyronoxao/F-Map/MASTER_SPEC.md

 * Principle 6 — Sandbox Completion Score
 * Principle 7 — Generate Everything First
 * Principle 8 — User Ownership

+Source of Truth Principle

+The F-Map is the primary representation of a project.

+All reports, plans, costs, timelines, prompts and build instructions are generated from the map.

+Users interact with the map first.

+Documents are generated from the map, not the other way around.

+The map is the source of truth.